strimzi/strimzi-kafka-oauth/README.md

 Specify the following `oauth.*` properties:
 - `oauth.introspection.endpoint.uri` (e.g.: "https://localhost:8443/auth/realms/demo/protocol/openid-connect/token/introspect")
 - `oauth.valid.issuer.uri` (e.g.: "https://localhost:8443/auth/realms/demo" - only access tokens issued by this issuer will be accepted)
-- `oauth.client.id` (e.g.: "kafka" - this is the client configuration id for Kafka Broker)
+- `oauth.client.id` (e.g.: "kafka" - this is the OAuth2 client configuration id for Kafka Broker)
 - `oauth.client.secret` (e.g.: "kafka-secret")

 Introspection endpoint should be protected.
 The `oauth.client.id` and `oauth.client.secret` specify Kafka Broker credentials for authenticating to access the introspection endpoint.

 Some authorization servers don't provide the `iss` claim.
 In that case you would not set `oauth.valid.issuer.uri`, and you would explicitly turn off issuer checking by setting the following option to `false`:
 - `oauth.check.issuer` (e.g.: "false")

+You can enforce audience check, which is an OAuth2 mechanism to limit access to tokens that are explicitly issued for use by your protected server.
+The authorization server adds the allowed resource servers' `client IDs` into `aud` claim of such tokens.
+Set the following option to `true` to enforce audience check (it is not enabled by default).
+- `oauth.check.audience` (e.g. "true")

 By default, if the Introspection Endpoint response contains `token_type` claim, there is no checking performed on it.
 Some authorization servers use a non-standard `token_type` value.
 To give the most flexibility, you can specify the valid `token_type` for your authorization server: